 Utilize The Controls

-Food & Nutrients
+Food And Nutrients

-- Nutrition - What you eat depends on what type of workout you’re aiming for.
-If you plan to do some HIIT(High Intensity Interval Training) on the treadmill, simple carbs such as fruit and vegetables are great for instant short bursts of energy.
+What you eat depends on what type of workout you’re aiming for.
+If you plan to do high intensity interval training on the treadmill, then simple carbs such as fruit and vegetables are great for instant short bursts of energy.